nops-io/terraform-aws-nops-integration/README.md

   system_bucket_name = "example"
   # nOps API key that will be used to authenticate with the nOps platform to onboard the account.
   api_key            = "nops_api_key"
+  # Flag required to update the nOps project.
+  reconfigure        = "true"
 }
 ```